apache/incubator-brooklyn/docs/start/download.md

 {% if brooklyn_examples_branch == 'master' %}{% else %}% git checkout {{ brooklyn_examples_branch }}
 {% endif %}% mvn clean install
 {% endhighlight %}

-{% if SNAPSHOT %}
-**Please note**: for snapshot versions of Brooklyn, the examples in this repository may not be automatically synched.
-It is recommended that you use the code for the examples included in the main Brooklyn codebase, or use a released version.
-{% endif %}

 If you don't use `git`, you can download the projects as a tarball instead from [this link](https://github.com/brooklyncentral/brooklyn-examples/tarball/{{ brooklyn_examples_branch }}).